Samsung/tizen-docs/docs/application/dotnet/guides/security/dpm.md

        MediaPolicy mediaPolicy = dpm.getPolicy<MediaPolicy>();
    ```
    > **Note**
-   > the DevicePolicyManager instance must exists when using the Policy instance.
+   > the DevicePolicyManager instance must exists when using the policy instance.

 3. Register an event handler to manage the policies of the policy instance: